BCDevOps/developer-experience/apps/artifactory/artifactory-ha/README.md

 ### d.
 Artifactory Certificates

-In addition, you must also add two sets of SSL certificates to the licences folder:
+In addition, you must also add two sets of SSL certificates to the artifactory-secrets folder:
 * artifactory/ca.crt
 * artifactory/tls.crt
 * artifactory/key.crt